splunk/public-o11y-docs/metrics-and-metadata/metrics-usage-analytics.rst

 #.
 Under :guilabel:`Data Configuration`, select :guilabel:`Metrics Management`.
 #.
 Select the :guilabel:`Usage analytics` tab.

-.. caution:: The following message displays when you've requested to view too many metrics at once.
+.. caution:: The following message displays if you've sent too many queries in a short time period.
 If you see this message, reload the page after 2 minutes.

   .. image:: /_images/infrastructure/rate-limiting-mua.png
     :width: 80%